 was built with marble in the year 16 BC by Augustus.
 It is a temple of the Corinthian order, which stands on a large podium and a central staircase, giving access to the facade from the forum.
 It has six columns on the front, and on the sides, eight of the ten columns are integrated into the walls.
 It is the only fully preserved ancient temple.

-were built in 1745 in the Roman area of La Source.
+were built in 1745, during the Roman area of La Source.
 Filled with 17th-century buildings, including the Tour Magne and the Temple of Diana, they are considered the oldest public gardens in Europe.
 Here we can find neoclassical fountains, statues, steps, avenues and balustrades.

 was built in 15 BC.
 Sitting at the top of Mount Cavalier, it was the tallest and most prestigious tower in the entire wall and it is still visible from almost any point of Nîmes.
 Nowadays, it is found in the heart of the Fontaine Gardens.
 It was a kind of lighthouse and reference point for the city, pointing out the presence of the Source shrine, surely the pre-Roman place of worship.
 The two-level tower rises 32 metres above ground, although previously it had another level, which unfortunately disappeared due to the passage of time.